slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On success

 <!--
+- He is terrified of success, because he may be forced to buy a suit.

 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
 Lewis* silicon valley celebrate failure only after they achieve success